imcyee/superstream/README.md

-# PLRESE READ THIS
+# Notice
-Currently, this library is in pre-alpha stage, which is still in the process of porting and developing.
-This public Github release is to seek help to improve the Port, hence be prepared for the bumby road.
+Currently, this library is in the process of porting and developing.
+This public repository is to seek help to port from [Stream Framework](https://github.com/tschellenbach/Stream-Framework).
-This projection is a direct port of Stream Framework for ts, the code currently are translate directly from a source [https://github.com/tschellenbach/Stream-Framework]

 # Features:
-- Activity Feed: Example are facebook feeds
+- Activity Feed, eg: facebook feeds
 - Notification
-- ... any feature you can think of.

 # Help wanted